A ryokan veranda at dusk facing a still pond with autumn maples and a distant pagoda

 The connoisseur’s season.
 Clear skies, comfortable air, and koyo foliage that peaks in Kyoto through mid-to-late November.
 Nearly as gorgeous as spring, a little calmer.

-A steaming outdoor onsen bath surrounded by snow in winter
+A steaming outdoor onsen bath surrounded by snow at dusk

 December – February